avarga1/ML-Calculator/README.md

 # ML-Calculator
-Because TI is soooo last year.
+Welcome to my python script, a 221 line exercise in floccinaucinihilipilification (yes, that is a noun in the english language. and no it could not be better suited for anything else.)
+Wherein I attemp to replicate a primitive calculator using sophisticated computer hardware, because there is clearly no greater pursuit.

-She was made in Alberta, and inspired by the TI 89 Titanium, (Texas Instruments) So naturally we will refer to this one as the AI 0.89 Arsenic, (Alberta Instruments, arsenic  to keep with the matal theme but eluding to it efficacy, because if you had to do any serious math noth of these would be bad for your health.
+She was made in Alberta, and inspired by the TI 89 Titanium, (Texas Instruments) So naturally we will refer to this one as the AI 0.89 Arsenic, (Alberta Instruments, arsenic  to keep with the matal theme but eluding to it efficacy, because if you had to do any serious math, neither of these would be good for your health.
 Also, AI little play on words there ;), please, hold your applause.)
 Alright let's dive in.

 This code uses the TensorFlow library to train a neural network to perform basic arithmetic operations.